epord/InstagramBlockerAddOn/README.md

 # Purpose
-InstagramBlocker is an add-on for Firefox to stop the scrolling after the message "You're all caught up" in the main page, avoiding to see content from non-followed accounts that are shown by the algorithm.
+InstaBlocker is an add-on for Firefox to stop the scrolling after the message "You're all caught up" in the main page, avoiding to see content from non-followed accounts that are shown by the algorithm.

 # Instructions
 * Create a .zip with all files